roryqueue/fakeredis/README.md

 **FakeRedis recreates the Redis API using only native Erlang/Elixir features, especially [ETS](http://erlang.org/doc/man/ets.html#lookup_element-3).**

 This package recreates the Redis API for development and testing purposes, ignoring thread safety and using Erlang Term Storage and no outside dependencies.
-This can be useful in development and testing environments because it removes the outside dependecy.
+This can be useful in development and testing environments because it removes the dependency on an actual Redis instance.

 ## Usage